dotnet/docs/docs/core/deploying/single-file.md

 For more information, see [Publish .NET Core apps with .NET Core CLI](deploy-with-cli.md).

-## Publish a Single File app - Visual Studio
+## Publish a single file app - Visual Studio

 Visual Studio creates reusable publishing profiles that control how your application is published.